trustfractal/did_registry_demo/README.md

     0: bytes32: 0x0000000000000000000000000000000000000000000000000000000000000001
     ```

-This is us getting beck the same identified we're inputed before in this guide.
+This is us getting back the same identifier we've inputed before in this guide.

 </details>